duarte-ferreira-santos/snort3-installation-script/README.md

 ## Features

-- **Automated Installation**: Installs Snort3 and all necessary dependencies seamlessly.
+- **Automated Installation**: Installs all prerequisites and Snort3 components.
-- **Configuration Options**: Configures Snort3 for various use cases, ensuring flexibility and adaptability.
+- **Configuration Options**: Provides options for editing configuration files, testing, and managing Snort3.
-- **Comprehensive Documentation**: Detailed instructions on how to use the script and customize configurations.
+- **Interactive Menu**: A user-friendly command-line interface for managing the installation and configuration.

 ## Table of Contents